 People who’ve met Bill Clinton often say he has a way of making you feel as though you’re the only one in the room.
 He gives you his full and undivided attention.
 And he seems genuinely interested and eager to hear your story.

 Humans love to give their opinions on things.
 On those rare occasions when we are actually asked our thoughts on something — and we are listened to — it makes us feel important.
 Clinton knows this and so he always asks the audience for their views.

 4) Make Your Gestures Sync With Your Words

 Bill Clinton is a master at the craft of gesturing.
 His best visual aids are undoubtably his hands.
 His arm movements are open and wide, relaying an image of accessibility and authenticity.
 To guide the audience’s emotion and attention, he often extends his hands with palms facing up or out: “Let me ask you something [palms up]…” or “Folks, this is serious [palms out]…”

 A gesture’s timing is hugely important.
 The gesture must occur on the correct word – not before or after it.
 Clinton aways manages to sync his gestures to his words.

 Check out some of the important rules to follow when gesturing here.

-To end here is Bill Clinton speaking 24 years after that earlier incident, at the 2012 Democratic Convention.
+Here is Bill Clinton speaking 24 years after that earlier event, at the 2012 Democratic Convention: